marioary/anbernic-h700-fw-comparing/README.md

 - No support for rg34xx
 - Has ramdom freezing issues
 - Longer boot times
-- RetroAchievements not work (has the option but does not work)
-- Built-in scraper (has the option but does not work)
 - PortMaster support
 - No HDMI support
 - No wifi profiles support